+The back of the horse is not naturally created to carry a rider and saddle.
 Over the span of a lifetime, the back of a horse has a lot to bare.
-This is the reason for a closer look at it from a physiological standpoint.
-The back of the horse is not naturally created to carry rider and saddle.
+This is why it's important as riders who care, to take a closer look at the issue and review it from a physiological standpoint.

-Only correct training under a well-fitting saddle enables a horse to life his back and reach far and powerfully underneath his center of gravity.
-By doing so, the necessary muscles are formed which stabilize the columnar vertebrae - eventually turning the horse into a riding horse.
+Only correct training under a well-fitting saddle enables a horse to lift his back, and reach out far and powerfully underneath his center of gravity.
+This action allows the necessary muscles to form, which stabilize the columnar vertebrae - eventually turning the horse into a riding horse.
 The thoracic vertebrae are most stable between the withers and the 15th vertebrae.
-It is here that the horse can equilibrate the weight of rider and saddle the best.
+It is here that the horse can calibrate the weight of rider and saddle the best.

 Sabine Ullmann, a German equine physiotherapist, decided after working for years on horses with saddle related back problems, to use her knowledge to create her own range of high quality saddles.
-She designed Barefoot Saddles for the horse's comfort and to ensure a healthy back for the horse.
+With that, she designed the Barefoot Saddles for the horse's comfort and to ensure a healthy back for the horse.

 COMFORT FOR THE HORSE

-All Barefoot Saddles are designed anatomically to follow the horse's topline and they are flexible in all dimensions - without a rigid tree.
-They adjust themselves ideally according to the horse's back and allow bigger strides out of the shoulder as well as lifting of the back.
+All Barefoot Saddles are designed anatomically to follow the horse's topline, and are flexible in all dimensions - without a rigid tree .
+These treeless saddles adjust themselves according to the horse's back, and allow bigger strides out of the shoulder as well as lifting of the back.
 Columnar vertebrae, as well as withers, stay free of pressure.
 Additionally, under a Barefoot Saddle, the shoulder and the loin area aren't restricted.
-The Barefoot Saddle positions the rider into the perfect saddle area, between withers and 15th vertebrae - thus aiding the horse in equilibrating his weight.
+The Barefoot Saddle positions the rider into the perfect saddle area, between withers and the 15th vertebrae - thus aiding the horse in equilibrating his weight.

 COMFORT FOR THE RIDER

-The Barefoot Saddle allows a close contact feeling between horse and rider, making it ideally suited for beginners and even riders with a handicap.
+The Barefoot Saddle allows a close contact feeling between horse and rider, making it ideally suited for beginners, natural horsemanship, and even riders with a handicap.
 The seat is comfortable and cushioned - ideal for a long ride.
 The rider's back is also made comfortable thanks to the soft and elastic way the horse's movements are transmitted.

 VPS stands for 'Vertebrae Protection System'.
 It consists of a combination of different materials, some more pressure distributing whilst others are more pressure absorbing.
-This includes sandwiching shock absorbing Elastomer layers and a pressure distributing Polymer layer.
-All materials are totally flexible allowing the saddle to instantly adjust to the horse's movements and changes to the horse's back.
+This includes sandwiching shock absorbing Elastomer layers and a pressure distributing Polymer layer .
+All materials are totally flexible, allowing the saddle to instantly adjust to the horse's movements and any changes to the horse's back.
 All materials have a smooth surface and beveled edges.
 Barefoot does not use upholstery material which could compress unevenly and create uneven pressure distribution.
 The VPS-System is not bulky and does not interfere with the rider's communication through the aids.

 VPS aids the best possible weight distribution in the area that can carry weight, between the withers and the 15/16 thoracic vertebrae.
 Pressure points are eliminated, as pressure readings prove.
 The soft panel construction to the left and right of the spine allow for a distinct spinal channel and provide spinal & wither clearance.
 The rider's weight is still distributed over the whole saddle area.